MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install-enable-tls-1-3.md

       | `HKEY\_LOCAL\_MACHINE\SOFTWARE\Microsoft\.NETFramework\v4.0.30319` | SystemDefaultTlsVersions | dword:00000001 |
       | `HKEY\_LOCAL\_MACHINE\SOFTWARE\Wow6432Node\Microsoft\.NETFramework\v4.0.30319` | SystemDefaultTlsVersions | dword:00000001 |

-2. Set Windows to use only TLS 1.3:
+2. Use these methods to configure Windows to use only TLS 1.3:

    **Method 1: Manually modify the registry**